 Social media can be a great tool for showing off your work and achievements, sharing and learning, and networking with others in your field; and while there is no right or wrong way to have a professional presence on social media, there are several guidelines.

 Decide what you want to achieve, make a plan, and decide who you want to attract or engage with.
 Hlinko (2012) notes the importance of having a concrete goal, and one that you can assign numbers to where possible, rather than having a tangible goal such as “greater awareness”.
 Goals could be linked to a number of followers, likes or engagement, or a practical goal of posting five updates a week, for example.
 Rossman & Young (2016) state that library social media accounts generally base their success on community growth, community engagement, and connectedness.
-Ramsey & Vacchione (2014) also suggest considering what barriers there might be to posting and design ways to circumvent those barriers
+Ramsey & Vacchione (2014) also suggest considering what barriers there might be to posting and design ways to circumvent those barriers.

 Several authors highlight the importance of having a strategy before participating in social media (Petruca 2016; Young & Rossman 2015; Hlinko 2012).
 Young & Rossman (2015) suggest creating a positioning statement, which in marketing terms is a written expression of how you are filling a niche in the market.
 Chritton (2014) states that your market niche exists at the intersection of your purpose or mission; your identity (skills, talents, personality); your target market; and what you offer.